Senior Developer vs Lead Developer: Which One Do You Need?

 Furthermore, lead developers are responsible for explaining their projects to other divisions.
 A thorough understanding of the company's goals and requirements allows the lead developer to describe their team's progress and needs to other stakeholders.
 As a result, they can ensure they get adequate resources and that their project is valued appropriately by other divisions.

-Ensure Code Quality by Conducting Code Reviews
+Uphold Code Quality Through Code Reviews

-Finally, lead developers are ultimately accountable for ensuring that their project's code is up to standard.
-While senior developers may help write and enforce software code standards, the lead developer is responsible for conducting code reviews.
+Finally, lead developers are ultimately accountable for ensuring their project's code is up to standard.
+While senior developers may help write and enforce software code standards, the lead developer is responsible for code reviews.
 These reviews are critical to ensuring that all code operates correctly before projects go live.

 Learn More: No Code Development: Is It Worth It?

-What Makes Great Team Leaders?
+What Skills Do Great Team Leaders Possess?

 Communication Skills